JacquesCloete/Burgers-Vector-Calculator/README.md

 Jacques Cloete, Felix Hofmann and Edmund Tarleton (publication pending)

-It is suggested that the user reads the paper prior to operating the program.
+It is encouraged that the user reads the paper prior to operating the program.

 The program has both a 3D and 2D variant, each of which comprised of a Plotter and a Calculator: